-Cub Def Submitter / Further ses to submission Provision Coctions Officer's Officers' Peacons /Comments Docommonded.
 Sub.
 Ref.
-Submitter Decision Requested (Summary) Sections of this Report where Addressed Recommendation Officers' Reasons/Comments Recommended Amendments to Proposed Plan?
-254.33 204 Christchurch International Airport Ltd TRAN-O1 Support TRAN-O1 as efficient land transport modes are important for freight distribution and logistics as part of the strategic transport network connected to Christchurch International Airport.
+Submitter / Further Provision Decision Requested (Summary) Sections Officer's Officers' Reasons/Comments Recommended Jud.
+Hell Submitter Trovision Decision requested (Summary) of this Report where Addressed Recommendation Officers Reasons, comments Amendments to Proposed Plan?
+254.33 5 Christchurch International Airport Ltd TRAN-01 Support TRAN-O1 as efficient land transport modes are important for freight distribution and logistics as part of the strategic transport network connected to Christchurch International Airport.
 Retain TRAN-O1 as notified.
 6.2 Accept No change sought to the notified provision.
 No 275.14 Waka Kotahi NZ Transport Agency TRAN-O1 Support TRAN-O1 as it seeks an integrated transport system and provides clear direction on the outcomes the transport system should provide.
 Retain TRAN-O1 as notified.
 6.2 Accept No change sought to the notified provision.
 No 277.15 Ministry of Education Te Tāhuhu o Te Mātauranga TRAN-O1 Support TRAN-O1 but seek to amend to explicitly provide for walking, cycling and micromobility users.
-Amend TRAN-O1(5): " 5. reduces dependency on private motor vehicles, including through public transport and active transport, including walking, cycling and micro-mobility; and" 6.2 Reject The definition of 'active transport' in the proposed plan as notified already includes reference to walking and cycling.
+Amend TRAN-O1(5): " 5. reduces dependency on private motor vehicles, including through public transport and active transport, including walking, cycling and micro-mobility; and" 6.2 Reject-Accept in part The definition of 'active transport' in the proposed plan as notified already includes reference to walking and cycling.
 Micro-mobility is not captured by the definition of 'active transport'.
 I acknowledge that 'micro-mobility' usage is increasing and is a form of transport that does reduce dependency on private motor vehicles.
+To provide greater clarity as to how micro-mobility is given effect to in the PDP, I recommend that a description of 'micro-mobility' is incorporated into the definition of 'active transport'.
 Therefore, I support the suggested addition.
 I consider the suggested addition also requires an additional definition be added to the Proposed Plan to clarify what is captured by the terms.
-No 284.49 Clampett Investments Ltd TRAN-O1 Supports TRAN-O1.
+No Yes 284.49 Clampett Investments Ltd TRAN-01 Supports TRAN-O1.
 Retain TRAN-O1 as notified.
 6.2 Accept No change sought to the notified provision.
 No 303.18 Fire and Emergency NZ TRAN-O1 Support TRAN-O1.
 An integrated transport system, particularly where critical infrastructure is located is important as a key factor in attending and responding to emergencies as set out in Statement of Performance Expectation.
 Retain TRAN-O1 as notified.
 6.2 Accept No change sought to the notified provision.
 No 316.28 Canterbury Regional Council TRAN-O1 Gives effect to the Canterbury Regional Policy Statement.
 Retain TRAN-O1 as notified.
 6.2 Accept No change sought to the notified provision.
 No 325.64 Kainga Ora - Homes and Communities TRAN-O1 Support TRAN-O1.
 Retain TRAN-O1 as notified.
 6.2 Accept No change sought to the notified provision.
-No 326.53 Rolleston Industrial Developments Ltd TRAN-01 Support TRAN-O1.
-Retain TRAN-O1 as notified.
-6.2 Accept No change sought to the notified provision.
-No 367.31 Waimakariri District Council TRAN-O1 Carpooling and T2 lanes will play a critical part of emissions reduction efforts but are restricted by the use of the term "private motor vehicles."
-The wording does not cover off how public transport and active transport relate to reducing this dependency.
-6.2 Accept The requested amendments will improve the scope and clarity regarding the intended outcome.
-Yes
+No

-204 Support - Kainga Ora [FS 88], - Officer recommendation - accept
+5 Support - Kainga Ora [FS 88], - Officer recommendation - accept